danpozmanter/mock-api/README.md

 ## Features

 * Mock a full api spec, such as OpenAI.
-* Set a frequency for low and high latency responses.
+* Set a range for the latency of the response.
 * Set a frequency for error rates.
 * Custom JSON response overrides.